iree-org/iree/docs/website/docs/deployment-configurations/gpu-cuda-rocm.md

 #### Build compiler from source

-Please make sure you have followed the [Getting started][get-started] page to build IREE for Linux/Windows and the [Android cross-compilation][android-cc] page for Android.
-The CUDA compiler backend and ROCM compiler backend is compiled in by default on all platforms.
+Please make sure you have followed the [Getting started][get-started] page to build the IREE compiler, then enable the CUDA compiler target with the `IREE_TARGET_BACKEND_CUDA` option or the ROCm compiler target with the `IREE_TARGET_BACKEND_ROCM` option.

-=== "Nvidia/CUDA"

-    Ensure that the `IREE_TARGET_BACKEND_CUDA` CMake option is `ON` when configuring for the host.

-=== "AMD/ROCM"

-    Ensure that the `IREE_TARGET_BACKEND_ROCM` CMake option is `ON` when configuring for the host.

 ## Compile and run the model

-With the compiler and runtime for CUDA ready, we can now compile a model and run it on the GPU.
+With the compiler and runtime ready, we can now compile a model and run it on the GPU.

 ### Compile the model